 Even for an absolute novice, making this cake, metaphorically speaking, is a ‘piece of cake’.
 It is perfect for birthday parties or as the birthday cake itself for the event.

 I suggest you stick to a good quality spread or margarine to make the icing.
-Some prefer to use butter but in my opinion, butter gets too thick and less appealing in cold weathers and too weak and runny in hot weathers.
+Some prefer to use butter but in my opinion, butter gets too lumpy in cold weathers and too weak and runny in hot weathers.
 Either way, it is not very appealing.
 So, as approved by the celebratory British baker Marry Berry, the good old margarine spread is the best for any cake and for frosting too.

 So, let’s start making this delicious treat;